 Energy Efficiency Portfolio Standard (EEPS) - Energy Efficiency Portfolio Standard is a regulatory policy that requires electricity service providers to meet a portion of their annual increase in electricity demand through energy efficiency measures.
 EEPS establishes a market standard, then relies on service providers to meet that standard.

-Energy for Education - An EnerNOC marketing platform designed to elevate awareness and unlocking the benefits of demand response, Energy for Education provides underserved youth with university grants funded through demand response program capacity payments.
+Energy for Education - An EnerNOC marketing platform designed to elevate awareness and unlock the benefits of demand response, Energy for Education provides underserved youth with university grants funded through demand response program capacity payments.

 ENERGY STAR - An EPA-backed program helping businesses and individuals protect the environment through superior energy efficiency.